-6. Requirements for Part I
+Requirements for Part I

-- (a) The requirements for Part I shall be ANTA 401 and ANTA 402 and appropriate 400-level courses approved by the Chair of the Board of Studies: Antarctic Studies and listed in the University of Canterbury or other University Calendars relevant to a coherent programme of study for each student.
-The total course weight of the Part I programme will be at least 1.0 EFTS. - (b) Candidates must satisfy the Board of Studies: Antarctic Studies, that they have the necessary prerequisite knowledge to undertake the proposed courses from the Schedule. - (c) Re-enrolment in Part I to repeat failed courses or offer any other course in its place will only be permitted in exceptional circumstances and requires a recommendation from the Chair of
+- (a) The requirements for Part I shall be a Postgraduate Certificate in Antarctic Studies, 0.5 efts/60 points, and appropriate 400-level courses of at least 0.5 efts/60 points, approved by the Programme Director and listed in the University of Canterbury or other New Zealand University Calendars relevant to a coherent programme of study for each student.
+The total course weight of the Part I programme will be at least 1.00 EFTS. - (b) Candidates must satisfy the Programme Director that they have the necessary prerequisite knowledge to undertake the proposed courses from the Schedule. - (c) Re-enrolment in Part I to repeat a failed course or offer any other course in its place will only be permitted in exceptional circumstances with the permission of the Programme Director and the Dean of Science. - (d) A candidate who fails a course offered for Part

-- the Board of Studies: Antarctic Studies and the permission of the Dean of Science. - (d) A candidate who fails any courses offered for Part I and is not successful under Regulation 6(c), shall not be awarded a pass in Part I and shall not be permitted to proceed to Part II, but will be awarded a Certificate of Proficiency for each course passed. - (e) A candidate who passes all of the courses for Part I, but who does not attain a B grade average or better shall not be permitted to proceed to Part II (unless special permission has been granted by the Dean of Science), but may apply for the award of the Postgraduate Diploma in Antarctic Studies.
-The candidate may also apply to the Chair of the Board of Studies: Antarctic Studies to repeat relevant courses to obtain a B grade average. - (f) A candidate who passes all the courses for Part I and is eligible to proceed to Part II, but who chooses not to do so, may apply for the award of the Postgraduate Diploma in Antarctic Studies.
+- I and is not successful under Regulation 6(c), shall not be awarded a pass in Part I and shall not be permitted to proceed to Part II, but will be awarded a Certificate of Proficiency for each course passed. - (e) A candidate who passes all of the courses for Part I, but who does not attain a B grade average or better shall not be permitted to proceed to Part II (unless special permission has been granted by the Dean of Science), but may apply for the award of the Postgraduate Diploma in Antarctic Studies.
+The candidate may also apply to the Programme Director to repeat relevant - courses to obtain a B grade average. - (f) A candidate who passes all the courses for Part I and is eligible to proceed to Part II, but who chooses not to do so, may apply for the award of the Postgraduate Diploma in Antarctic Studies.